zeruniverse/fast-artistic-videos/README.md

   + `bash opt_flow.sh *example_01/frame_%06d.ppm* *example/flow_640:480* k-1 k`
   + `bash opt_flow.sh *example_01/frame_%06d.ppm* *example/flow_640:480* k k`

+## Optical Flow
+As suggested by [#7](https://github.com/zeruniverse/fast-artistic-videos/issues/7) and [#8](https://github.com/zeruniverse/fast-artistic-videos/pull/8), `OF_DIS` has been set to the default optical flow instead of `deepflow` to improve the efficiency.
+However, the pre-compiled `run_OF_RGB` was only tested on some Ubuntu systems, and if you have trouble running it, you might need to re-compile from [source](https://github.com/tikroeger/OF_DIS).
+Another option (also with slower speed but better quality) is to use the old `deepflow`.
+To use `deepflow`, you should change ` flowCommandLine` to `"bash run-deepflow.sh"` in `opt_flow.sh`.

 ## Why Faster
 Use the real-time algorithm for stylization of each frame.
 So L-BFGS is only used for temporal consistency purpose.
 L-BFGS takes temporal loss, perceptual loss and relation loss into account and in addition, pixel loss to avoid contrast loss.